Darianopolis/Wayland-Roc/README.md

 # Architecture

-Roc is built around an internal protocol-independent "display server", with a separate "window manager" component providing high-level behaviours and styling.
+Roc is built around an internal protocol-independent "**display server**", with a separate "**window manager**" providing layout and styling.

 The Wayland protocol is then implemented as a set of internal clients, alongside other GUI shell components.